pytest-dev/pytest-order/docs/source/index.rst

 Supported Python and pytest versions
 ------------------------------------
-pytest-order supports python 2.7, 3.5 - 3.9, and pypy/pypy3, and is
+``pytest-order`` supports python 2.7, 3.5 - 3.9, and pypy/pypy3, and is
 compatible with pytest 3.6.0 or newer.
 Note that support for Python 2 will be removed in one of the next versions.

+All supported combinations of Python and pytest versions are tested in the CI builds.
+While these tests run under Linux, the plugin shall work under MacOs and Windows as well.

 Installation
 ------------